KennedyPattersonTAMU/Klandle-Assignment_02/README.md

 [![4-comma][images-fig8]](https://example.com)

 *Figure 3.
-An image of the surface maintenance graphic from the Surface Turbulance paper [3]*
+An image of simulation 1 as a particle-based FLIP simulation before mesh is created out of the voxels. *

 The Klandle monster is a recreation of a KKK member whose flesh is made of candle wax and is melting in hellfire.
 In order to accurately simulate such a creature I have to study the ways in which wax melts and simulate it in an aesthetically pleasing way.